 Under the Charter of Farmers Rights, the Department of Agriculture has committed that:

-- 50% advance payments of Basic Payment and Greening Payment will commence on October 16 each year with a target of paying 100% of cleared cases and 90% of all applicants in the first week.
-In 2016 a 70% advance will be paid in October.
+- 50% advance payments of Basic Payment will commence on October 16 each year with a target of paying 100% of cleared cases and 90% of all applicants in the first week.

-- Balancing Basic Payment and Greening payments will commence on December 1 each year with a target of paying 100% of all applicants on that date
+- Balancing BPS payments will commence on December 1 each year with a target of paying 100% of all applicants on that date

 By submitting a BPS application, applicants agree to permit officials or agents of the Department to carry out on-farm inspections.